-In 2023, in a rising interest rates environment, the NLB Group banking subsidiaries marked remarkable double-digit growth of gross loans to customers, above the local market average, especially in the retail segment, thereby contributing to the overall economic development of local countries' households and supporting green financing.
+The segment achieved great results and marked double-digit growth of gross loans to customers (17 per cent. year-over-year growth).
+The banks alone reported a 15 per cent. year-over-year growth, above the local market average, especially in the retail segment, thereby contributing to the overall economic development of local countries' households and supporting green financing.